 Contrary to popular belief, mentally strong people are emotionally intelligent.
 They have empathy for others and have a healthy relationship with their inner emotional landscape.
 They are able to identify emotions and express them appropriately.
 Suppression of emotion leads to an imbalance and emotionally laden decisions tend to dominate.
 Expressing emotions to meet personal emotional needs as well as connect with others is healthy and the hallmark of a mentally sound person

-Mentally strong people like themselves and have an unswerving faith in themselves.
-Even in the midst of failure and hardship, these resilient types have an inner strength that they can called on – self belief.
+Mentally strong people like themselves and have unswerving faith in themselves.
+Even in the midst of failure and hardship, these resilient types have an inner strength that they can call on – self-belief.
 They stand up for what they believe in and aren’t afraid of what others think of them.
-A healthy self esteem ties in with self belief and this inner stability is crucial in maintaining a balanced, unwavering front when the world throws curve balls at them.
+A healthy self-esteem ties in with self-belief and this inner stability is crucial in maintaining a balanced, unwavering front when the world throws curve balls at them.

 6) Learn from their mistakes

 Some people seem to be stuck in a maze, just like the poor rat that never finds the cheese.
 Mentally strong people learn quickly from their mistakes and adjust accordingly.
 They often don’t get it right the first time, perhaps not even the second time, but they are constantly trying to better their game.
 They use their “can do” attitude to move onwards and upwards.